dvmorozov/fit/README.md

 ## Projects

 - Fit - builds ready-to-use desktop application containing client and server part in single executable.
-- FitPro - builds client desktop application.
+- FitPro - builds native client desktop application.
 The application should be configured to access server.
-Server side should be compiled and installed separately.
-It is supposed but it is not required that backend is installed on dedicated machine.
+Server could be compiled and installed on separate machine.
 - FitServer - builds computing backend.
 - ClientProxy - builds shared library implementing XML-RPC calls from client to server.
+- CgiClient - CGI UI for FitServer.

 All applications are built from the same code base by following compilation keys:
 - FIT - controls building of monolithic desktop application.
 Is mutually exclusive with FITPRO.